samsuh/2026-journal/README.md

 ## 3/19/26 - Thursday
 To do list:
-- call delivery about missing boom mic
+- DONE ~~call delivery about missing boom mic~~ he delivered to the wrong address and fixed it today
-- await cardo adapter delivery also
+- DONE ~~await cardo adapter delivery also~~ no issues
-- hair appt
+- DONE ~~hair appt~~ no issues
-- maybe go for a ride if weathers nice.
+- opted not to. ~~maybe go for a ride if weathers nice.~~

+Health
+- Eye trouble.
+My left eye today feels a little off. the center of vision is a little warped, like font bends to be smaller in the center of just left eye. maybe this is me getting old or just being tired. ill give it a day or two and go see an eye doctor with more concrete symptoms. doesnt feel dangerous

 ## 3/18/26 - Wednesday